Instability of the charged massive scalar field on the Kerr-Newman black hole spacetime: Quasibound states

 where

-Note that our results will be given in terms of the gravitational coupling $M\mu$, which is the (dimensionless) product of the black hole mass $M$ and the scalar field mass $\mu$.
-Furthermore, from here on, we will also set $M=1$, so that $r$ and $a$ are measured in units of $M$, and $\omega$ and $\mu$ in units of $M^{-1}$.

-Now, let us do the first validation of this approach.
-To do this, we compute the massive resonant frequencies in the limit $M\mu \ll 1$, which means the lowest order in $M\mu$.
-In this limit, the quasibound state spectrum of massive Klein-Gordon fields is the solution of a second order equation in $\omega/\mu$, and is given by
+Now, let us do the first validation of this approach by computing the frequency spectrum in the nonrelativistic limit.
+To do this, we consider that the scalar field bounds to a Schwarzschild black hole; that is the low frequency limit in which $M\omega \rightarrow 0$ \cite{JCAP.01.006}.
+In this limit, the energy spectra of bound states, $\mathcal{E}_{\bar{N}}$, are the solutions of a second order equation in $\omega$, and are given by